Grouper Fishing in Florida: Tips from a Captain

-- Don't forget your fishing license before heading out for grouper fishing!
+- Don't forget your Florida Saltwater Fishing License before heading out for grouper fishing!
 Using a Florida grouper charter should provide you with this, however.

 - Bottom fishing is the most popular technique used by fishermen in Florida, and all you need to do is set up the bait, then wait until a Grouper arrives at your spot, and just reel!
 Remember crank don’t yank, quickly reeling when the grouper is on your bait is what sets the hook.

 - Using a big live pinfish or bait fish with the fins cut off will help as they have a harder time evading the ambush of a grouper and often will make an easy meal.